Turo

 • A growing number of guests are searching for longer bookings of 30 days or more

-• Offering a discount is key to making Turo pricing competitive with other long-term rental options for guests
+• Offering a discount is key to making pricing on Turo competitive with other long-term rental options for guests

 • See if these discounts make sense for your vehicles and adjust them in the “Pricing and discounts” tab